Commercial and Multi-family waste bylaw changes

 • All Industrial, Commercial and Institutional (ICI) businesses must set up multi-stream collection services with a County Approved Hauler, train staff, post signage and submit a compliance plan.

-• All businesses and their tenants, staff and customers will need to separate waste into three streams: garbage, recycling, and organics (if you generate organics waste).
+• All businesses and their tenants, staff and customers will need to separate waste into three streams: garbage, recycling, organics (if you generate organics waste) or cooking grease (if applicable).
+This creates consistency and equity in waste management across the residential and commercial sectors.

 • The County will provide support through clear service parameters on Approved Haulers, phased program rollouts, early adopter rebates for bins/signage/training, educational guides and downloadable posters.